Romanized Bengali — Online Sounds

 Consonants

 Note that the sounds whose Romanization contains “-h” must be breathed.
-So, “kh” is like “ka” but breathed.
-(There is nothing similar in English.)
+So, “kh” is like “ka” but breathed—like “kh” in “rockhead”.
+(There is nothing similar in native English words.)

 PRONUNCIATION OF CONSONANTS